 During a research stay in Barcelona, I came across an interesting talk (Ramalhinho and Grasas, 2013) on teaching vehicle routing problems (VRPs) in graduate business school.
 The main idea is quite simple: let the students solve a small VRP manually.
 They can use any electronic sources of their choice (e.g., GoogleMaps, BingMaps, ArcMap).
 Afterwards, problems are discussed and results compared to show strengths of optimization procedures and routing software systems.
 This year, I had the opportunity to teach graduate students in supply chain management and tried a similar approach.

-Instead of routing vehicles in Barcelona, I developed a small exercise for Vienna, Austria.
-It includes 20 stops with varying delivery amounts and a maximum capacity per vehicle.
-For locations, major shopping centers in the city were used.
+Instead of routing vehicles in Barcelona, I developed multiple small exercises for Vienna, Austria.
+Each one includes 20 stops with varying delivery amounts and a maximum capacity per vehicle.
+For locations, major shopping centers or tourist attractions in the city were used.
 No time-windows or other constraints are included.
 Students had 60 minutes time to solve the problem.
-The in-class results and main observations are shown below:
+The in-class results and main observations of one instance are shown below:

 - Solution of VRP spreadsheet solver: 167.07